Danko Lazović

-Danko Lazović (Данко Лазовић, [dâːŋko lâːzoʋitɕ]; born 17 May 1983) is a Serbian former footballer who played as a forward or winger.
+Danko Lazović (Данко Лазовић, [dâːŋko lâːzoʋitɕ]; born 17 May 1983) is a Serbian football administrator and former player who played as a forward.
 He represented the Serbia national team at the 2010 FIFA World Cup.

+Early and personal life

+Danko Lazović was born on 17 May 1983 in Kragujevac, SR Serbia, SFR Yugoslavia, to an ethnic Serb father (Tomislav Lazović) and ethnic Hungarian mother (Gordána Lazović), His current second wife is the Hungarian fitness model Orsi Kocsis.

 Club career

 Partizan

 Lazović started playing football at a small football school in Kragujevac, before joining Partizan at the age of 13.
 In his first senior season, Lazović made eight league appearances for Partizan, and also played for Teleoptik on loan.
 Lazović made his European debut in the UEFA Cup qualifiers against Santa Coloma on 23 August 2001.
 He won the domestic title with Partizan twice in a row, in 2001–02 and 2002–03.

 Feyenoord

 After an impressive form at Partizan, Lazović would join Feyenoord in the summer of 2003 for a club record €7 million.
 On the opening of the season on 17 October 2003, he scored on his debut and the club's first goal of the season, in a 2–1 win over NEC and scored his first brace in his Feyenoord's career in a 3–2 win over Utrecht on 25 January 2004, bringing his 15 games without scoring.
 At the last game of the season, Lazović scored his first hat-trick in his Feyenoord's career, in a 7–1 win over relegated side PEC Zwolle.
 The next season, Lazović scored his first goal of the season and would score another, also setting up a goal for Dirk Kuyt in a 7–2 win over De Graafschap.
 At his time at the club, however, Lazović found it difficult to break into the first team squad at Feyenoord and moved onto Bayer Leverkusen in the summer of 2005 on a loan deal.
 After the move, Lazović said he expected to resurrect his career.
 In the first round of DFB-Pokal, Lazović scored a hat-trick on his competitive debut in an 8–0 win over Rot-Weiß Erfurt.
 However, he also failed to settle in at Bayer Leverkusen, returning to Partizan in January 2006 on a six-month loan deal.
 He had a decent half-season at his old club, scoring five league goals, but various reports continued about his apparent disruptive dressing room influence.
 In early May 2006, after the last league match of the season, Lazović was reportedly involved in a training ground bust up with teammate Niša Saveljić with bad blood even continuing later during lunch at the training facility.